dhammacakka/americanmonk/content/posts/interview-monk-meditates-for-24-hours.md

 End of Recording II

 Editor's Note:  A few months after this interview, I received an email saying that he was inspired by the interview and did 48 hours. (!)

+[^1]: Nimitta is the breath in visual form light is something separate and different